SamGuay/academic-www/content/en/docs/managing-content.md

 ## Create a user

-If you want to create the first use, please refer to the [Getting Started]({{< relref "get-started.md#introduce-yourself" >}}) guide.
+To edit the main user, please refer to the [Getting Started]({{< relref "get-started.md#introduce-yourself" >}}) guide.

-To create another user:
+To create an additional user, the following command can be used to create a new user profile:

     hugo new --kind authors authors/firstname-lastname

-Then edit the newly created file `content/authors/firstname-lastname/_index.md`.
-Once you have edited all parameters in the front matter (top of the file), you can simply add content (below the final `---`).
-If you want to display another picture than the avatar provided, simply upload a picture and name it `avatar.png` to overwrite the former in the `authors/firstname-lastname/` directory.
+Then edit the newly created file at `content/authors/firstname-lastname/_index.md`.
+Once you have edited the parameters in the front matter (top of the file), you can add the user's full biography in the body (below the final `---`) using Markdown formatting.
+You can also upload a square photo for the user to the new `authors/firstname-lastname/` folder and name it `avatar` (in JPEG or PNG format).
+If you didn't replace the default avatar image in the process, you may wish to delete it from the folder.

 ## Create a project